-The Challenge: Relationships can either our biggest source of happiness or discontent.
+The Challenge: Relationships can be either our biggest source of happiness or discontent.

 The Science: Fighting risks your emotional and physical health, not to mention the relationship you cherish.

-The Solution: You can to build a better, happier relationship with these simple steps!
+The Solution: You can build a better, happier relationship with these simple steps!

 Romantic relationships can be one of the biggest contributors to our personal happiness.
 We all benefit from being in supportive, happy relationships.
 Being in a successful partnership may even contribute to a longer life expectancy.